December 9, 2016

 As a reminder, both the House and Senate Appropriations Committees passed their respective agriculture appropriations bills for FY 2017 earlier this year.
 However, neither bill was considered on the floor of either chamber.
 Instead, the process stalled out and we were left with two consecutive extensions of FY 2016.
 Come spring 2017, appropriators will use the previously passed agriculture appropriations bills to negotiate final funding levels and policy riders for the remainder of FY 2017.

 Several substantial differences exist between the House bill and the Senate bill.
 For example, the House bill cuts USDA’s largest working lands conservation program, the Conservation Stewardship Program (CSP), while the Senate bill does not.
 The House bill increases funding for USDA’s flagship, farmer-led rural development program, the Value Added Producer Grants (VAPG) program, while the Senate bill does not.
-The Senate bill increases funding for the Sustainable Agriculture Research and Education (SARE) program and the Outreach and Assistance for Socially Disadvantaged Farmers and Ranchers program, while the House bill does not.
+The Senate bill increases funding for the Sustainable Agriculture Research and Education (SARE) program and the Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers program, while the House bill does not.